Six Flags

-Six Flags Entertainment Corporation is an American amusement park company headquartered in Charlotte, North Carolina, United States.
-It was formed on July 2, 2024, following a merger between longtime rivals Cedar Fair and the former Six Flags company.
-The combined company owns and operates 41 properties throughout North America, including amusement parks, water parks, and resorts.
+Six Flags Entertainment Corporation is an American multinational amusement park company headquartered in Charlotte, North Carolina, with administrative offices in Sandusky, Ohio, and Arlington, Texas.
+It was formed on July 1, 2024, through the merger of Cedar Fair and the former Six Flags company.
+The company has 34 properties in North America, including 20 amusement parks and 14 water parks with nine on-site resorts.
+The company also manages two parks in Saudi Arabia.